NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.12.md

 NuGet 6.12.0 is available in the .NET 9.0.100 SDK.

-* NuGet's dependency graph resolution algorithm does not scale well for large graphs - [#13692](https://github.com/NuGet/Home/issues/13692)
+* Add new graph resolution algorithm for better performance with large graphs - [#13692](https://github.com/NuGet/Home/issues/13692)

 * Owner profile hyperlinks needed in Details Pane of PM UI - [#13686](https://github.com/NuGet/Home/issues/13686)